Use Cases

 Point-in-time checks catch current issues.
 Trend checks catch pipeline breaks and data gaps:

-Check if any columns in the ORDERS table have had changes in value distribution over time.
+Check if any columns in the ORDERS table have changes in value distribution over time.

 AI: Orders by month: